johnnovak/gridmonger-site/source/getting-started.rst

 ============

 Gridmonger requires very little hard drive space, only around 6-8 megabytes.
-Windows 7 & 10 and Mac OS X Mojave or later (10.14+) are supported, although in all likelihood it will work just fine on Windows XP and much earlier Mac OS X versions.
-Currently, only Intel binaries are provided for Mac OS X.
+Windows 7 & 10 and macOS Mojave or later (10.14+) are supported, although
+in all likelihood it will work just fine on Windows XP and much earlier macOS versions.
+Currently, only Intel binaries are provided for macOS.

 The program uses OpenGL for all its rendering; it works very similarly to a game engine.
 You'll need a graphics card that supports OpenGL 3.2 core